SeisoLLC/release_monitor/README.md

 # Release Monitor

 This project uses the unauthenticated GitHub APIs to identify if the provided commit is in a stable release for the provided account/repo.
-It is meant to be run periodically, and send an email notification when a release with the provided commit is detected.
+It is meant to be run periodically to identify when a release with the provided commit is detected.

 ## Prereqs
 1. A lambda named "release_monitor", with a "lambda_function.lambda_handler" Handler, and Python 3.8 runtime.